turingschool/curriculum/tutorials/models/modules.markdown

 end
 ```

 The `include` method is basically like copying and pasting the module into that spot of the class.
-Any methods in the module are added as normal instance methods to the class.
-Nothing about the usage of `book.word_count` throughout the system would change.
+Any methods in the module are added as instance methods to the class.
+Nothing about the usage of `book.word_count` would change.

 ### Class Methods